tekapo/show-current-template/readme.txt

 = I don't see the current template file name in the toolbar. = Do you logged in as "Administrator"?
 Other role users like "Editor" can't see the file name.

+= I'dont think this plugin is working properly.

+Please try below:

+* Activate one of the default themes.

+Now the plugin work properly?
+Then it means there may be a compatibility issue between your theme and this plugin, so let me know your theme’s name and where I can get it.

+* Try to stop all plugins other than this plugin.

+Now the plugin work properly?
+Then it means there may be a compatibility issue between one of those other plugins and this plugin, so let me know those plugins names and where I can get them.

 == Screenshots ==

 1. Shows the current template file.